 (1) The MOU/EC credit cycle reveals ESI ID population subject to DNP.

-(2) The MOU/EC submits the 650_04, Planned or Unplanned Outage Notification, for DNP within one Retail Business Day of completion in the field.
+(2) At the discretion of the MOU/EC a 650_04 may be submitted, Planned or Unplanned Outage Notification, for DNP within one Retail Business Day of completion in the field.

 8.3.2.3 Reconnect for Non-Payment Process Overview